ajakef/gemlog/demo/README.md

 * network: Network code
 * station: Station code
 * location: Location code
 It saves the same information to variable `coords` as a pandas DataFrame.
 If the stationFile input (which assigns network, station, and location codes to each serial number) is not provided, the last three columns will be omitted.
+Note that although standard errors of latitude and longitude are reported, they are not totally valid measures of the location uncertainty due to likely correlated errors in the GPS points.
+Accuracy might be insufficient for beamforming with small arrays; consider a different means of surveying in such cases.

 The second command reads each miniSEED file from the `mseed/` folder, assigns the corresponding network, station, and location codes, and writes it to the new folder `renamed mseed/`.

 You can now create a basic station map using the following code.
-Note that the GPS coordinate averages may not be accurate enough for array processing if only a short period of data is used (less than a day or two).
 ```
 import matplotlib.pyplot as plt
 plt.plot(coords.lon, coords.lat, 'k.') # plot the lon and lat as black dots